ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 ## manipulateOptions: sending options to the parser

 In the returned object it introduces the [manipulateOptions](/doc/nicolo-howto-talk/manipulate-options.md) method that is used to modify the behavior of the parser.
 A plugin could manipulate the parser options using  `manipulateOptions(opts, parserOpts)` and adding plugins to `parserOpts.plugins`.
 Unfortunately, parser plugins are not real plugins: they are just a way to enable syntax features already implemented in the Babel parser.
-It is almost impossible to create a JavaScript parser complaiant with the Open-Closed Principle.
+It is almost impossible to create a JavaScript parser that adheres to the Open-Closed Principle.

 At [26:44](https://youtu.be/UeVq_U5obnE) Nicolo has this preliminary code for the plugin: